pansism/downscale-satelliteLST/README.md

 1. **LST**: A single raster dataset with one or more bands (each band is a LST image).
 2. **Predictors**: A single raster dataset with one or more bands (each band is a predictor).

 The class does **not** require the two raster datasets to have the same SRS and Bounding  Box.
-The only requirement is the predictors to be **within** the bounds of the LST.
+The only requirement is the predictors to be **within** the bounds of the LST data.

 ### Checks before downscaling the LST data:
 If a LST band misses more than 40% of its pixels, then this band is discarded and no model is built.
 In addition, if a model achieves a R^2 that is lower than 0.5, it is also discarded.
-These two thresholds can be changed using the the setters `SetMissingPxlsThreshold()` and `SetR2Threshold()`, respectively.
+These two thresholds can be changed using the setters `SetMissingPxlsThreshold()` and `SetR2Threshold()`, respectively.

 ### Output:
 A dictionary with the Downscaled LST (DLST) data of all the non-discarded models.
 The **spatial resolution** and the **SRS** of the output data is that of the predictors.